Zaid-Ajaj/the-elmish-book/chapters/scaling/understanding-data-communication.md

 ```
 Intercepting the `Logout` will simply reset the data to its initial state using the `init` which effectively resets the application right back into the Login page.

-> Handling messages other than `Logout` from the Home page is actually redundant because there are no other types of messages and F# compiler will complain that the second pattern will never match but I will keep it nontheless because usually there are more than one event that can occur in child programs.
+> Handling messages other than `Logout` from the Home page is actually redundant because there are no other types of messages and F# compiler will complain that the second pattern will never match but I will keep it nonetheless because usually there are more than one event that can occur in child programs.

 <div style="width:100%">
   <div style="margin: 0 auto; width:60%;">